 The internet has provided great opportunities for people running small and medium-sized businesses, allowing them to increase their reach through online marketing.
 It brings goods and services to a wider audience at a low cost, and the development of more advanced and sophisticated hardware and software has resulted in a plentiful array of accessible online aids and tools.Internet access to hardware and software, as well as business resources, has streamlined enterprise resource planning (ERP) functions, which includeonlinemanagement of finances, human resources, customer relationships, procurement and production.
 Now, cloud technology is freeing up more time and money for businesses by centralizing functions and allowing users to log into a web-based service that can host all the programs a business needs.
+Such as softwares for business contract management, which uses a digital repository i.e. a cloud for either the centralized staff or remote workers to take advantage of regardless of their location.

 When difficulties arise in an online business, many owners don’t have the same resources as office-based companies – for example, few smaller enterprises have a specialized IT department that can be called upon to sort out technical difficulties, and this is where cloud computing comes into its own.
 Instead of spending time and money fixing faulty hardware or upgrading suite after suite of software – all to perform different functions – cloud users benefit from being able to leave the technology in the hands of someone else and simply to access what they need when they need no matter where they are.